 The Lada Kalina (-35%) remains at #4 but we have a new foreign leader: the Renault Logan (-27%), best-selling foreigner for the first time at #5 and peaking at #3 over the last three months of the year.
 The Ford Focus (-44%), peaking at #3 in March, Chevrolet Lacetti (-64%) and Daewoo Nexia (-44%) follow.
 Tough times bring tough vehicles: the Lada 4×4 aka Niva (+10%) makes a remarkable come back at #9 (first annual Top 10 since 2003), signing the only year-on-year gain in the Top 20.
 The models ranking is completely different in Moscow: over the first 6 months of the year, the Ford Focus is by far the best-seller ahead of the Chevrolet Lacetti, Opel Astra and Mazda3.
 The first Lada is only #9 (2105-7) and the Priora is… 24th!

-Full Year 2009 Top 56 All-brands, Full Year and monthly Top 25 models and 6 months Moscow Top 10 below.
+Full Year 2009 and monthly Top 55 All-brands and Top 25 models and 6 months Moscow Top 10 below.